 The Swim: Bring everything you need.
 It’s always best to bring a skinsuit, just in case.
 Tinted goggles also recommended.

-The Run: You will want to choose gear that will give you flexibility to handle the heat, if a hot day is in the cards.
+The Run: You will want to choose the gear that will give you the flexibility to handle the heat if a hot day is in the cards.
 It will need to have pockets for carrying nutrition, and plenty of zippers so you can reduce any accumulated heat.
 A hat is recommended, of visor at a minimum.